lsst-sqre/sqr-011/index.rst

-We would like to see some centralised project support to extend popularly used collaboration services such as Dropbox to the whole team, instead of having people use their personal accounts.
+We would like to see some centralised project support to extend popularly used collaboration services such as Dropbox to the whole team, instead of having people use their personal accounts for this.

 .. _tickets: